It’s a new decade, and Section 179 is better than ever. Combine Crest

 The calculator presents a potential tax scenario based on typical assumptions that may not apply to your business.
 This page and calculator are not tax advice.
 The indicated tax treatment applies only to transactions deemed to reflect a purchase of the equipment or a capitalized lease purchase transaction.
 Please consult your tax advisor to determine the tax ramifications of acquiring equipment or software for your business.

-To take advantage of these high Section 179 limits for 2019, the equipment must be purchased and put into service by midnight 12/31/2019.
-Use Form 4562 to claim your deduction.
+To take advantage of Section 179 for 2020, the equipment must be purchased and put into

-Section 179 is squarely aimed at small to medium businesses that purchase anywhere from $5,000 to $2,500,000 worth of equipment.
-The full deduction can be claimed until that $2,500,000 number is reached.
-Once that happens, the deduction decreases on a dollar for dollar basis (when it disappears entirely once $3,500,000 worth of equipment is purchased.)
+Section 179 is meant to target small and medium sized companies.
+The full “up to one million dollars” deduction can be claimed until the $2,590,000 equipment purchases limit is reached.
+Once that limit is reached, the deduction decreases on a dollar for dollar basis, and reaches zero once $3,630,000 worth of equipment is purchased.

-This makes it a very effective tax deduction for small and medium businesses.
+This makes it a very effective tax deduction for small and medium businesses, who typically will not hit $2,590,000 in purchases in any given year.

 The equipment listed above need not be new – it can be used (but new to you).
 Almost any "portable" (non-permanently installed) piece of business equipment will likely qualify.
 If you have any questions on whether something you wish to lease or finance will qualify for Section 179, you can always ask us, or reference IRS Publication 946.